-Ankles and feet are there to help us stabilize our bodies and they help us to balance.
+Feet are there to help us stabilize our bodies and remain in balance.
 They are made up of bones, which are supported by ligaments and muscles.
-There are different kinds of causes behind ankle and foot disorders, such as bone damage, muscle damage, or soft tissue damage.
-It is believed that the ankle gets injured the most out of all joints of the body.
+There are different kinds of causes behind foot disorders, such as bone damage, muscle damage, or soft tissue damage.

 Common foot disorders include: